zdgriffith/pev-photons/docs/source/index.rst

-.. pev_photons documentation master file, created by sphinx-quickstart on Tue Jun  5 14:06:44 2018.
+.. pev-photons documentation master file, created by sphinx-quickstart on Tue Jun  5 14:06:44 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.